engagepy/engagepy/README.md

 ## **Self Taught Journey**

 > Post graduation I spent nearly a decade in the non code world.
 Doing entreprenuerial travel businesses and becoming a platinum scuba instructor in Andaman Islands.
 My path to code started around >30< with an urge to become a programming literate, having observed the growing dependency on technology globally.
-I approach development with business experiences layered on programmatic thinking.
+As a result I approach development with programmatic thinking layered on business experiences.

-> Python, for it had me at first sight. python_learning repository has code written in my learning phase.
-It contains nuemerous .py files.
-Each representing an independent code project apt for beginners.
-The other repos are exciting too, do check them out.
-Read on to start your own coding journey.
-All it takes is a nudge.

-## **Start Your's**

-*(Don't Over Think It.
-It's Easier Than you Think)*

-Don't have to learn code to use code.
-Here are some steps to test the waters.

-1. Start by downloading python from : https://www.python.org/downloads/ .
-It is safe, open source, popular and going places.
-Downloads are secure so ease into it.

-2. Now download this repo (https://github.com/zora89/python_learning) as a .zip by clicking on the down arrow next to the green code button -> 'Download Zip'

-3. Continue with instructions on the repository page.

-> If you undertake even a few steps today, you have the calling to code.
-It is a bug to eliminate bugs, no way to learn bests; diving right in!

-> My programming goals are listed below.
-I update them as I progress.

-- [x] Finish Python Course with certificate
-- [x] Learn Terminal and Github
-- [x] Open pull requests with forked Repos
-- [x] Use API, make GET, POST requests
-- [x] Use twilio API, scrape data & send to pals
-- [x] Learn Flask
-- [x] Build a web app
-- [x] Host on a server
-- [x] Share with pals
-- [ ] Create & manage servers for python, php
-- [ ] Learn Javascript
-- [ ] Master HTML, CSS
-- [ ] Deploy app with Django
-- [ ] Deploy app with Flutter
-- [ ] Learn Containers

-<h3 align="center">&nbsp;❤️&nbsp;== starring repos!</h3>
+> Python, for it had me at first sight.